Recording online collection visits for Statutory Performance Indicators in Local Authority museums and galleries

 - Museum run websites or blogs

-- Social Media Tools such as Twitter, Instagram, Facebook and Snapchat
+- Social Media Tools such as X (formerly known as Twitter), Instagram, Facebook and TikTok

 - Image hosting websites such as Flickr